gnosispay/account-kit/README.md

 ## <a name="direct-transfer">Direct Transfer</a>

-Signs a ERC20 token transfer out of the safe.
-To be used on freshly created safes (before setup).
-The resulting transaction is relay ready.
+Signs a ERC20 token transfer out of the account.
+To be used on newly created 1/1 safes (before setup).
+The populated transaction is relay ready and requires no further signing.

 ```js
 import { populateDirectTransfer } from "@gnosispay/account-kit";